statamic/v2-docs/content/collections/tags/assets.md

 title: Assets
 overview: >
     Used to retrieve Assets data from the [Asset Fieldtype](/docs/fieldtypes/assets).
 Your site's Assets are managed and stored independently of your pages and entries and have a joined relationship through their `id`.
 [Learn more about Assets](/guides/assets).
+description: Fetch image/file Assets from an Assets field.
 variables:
   -
     name: id